-Visit-level behavioral health indicators for each of the ten categories of mental health conditions and eight categories of substance use disorder conditions were calculated from ICD-9-CM or ICD-10-CM diagnoses on hospital discharge records.
+Visit-level behavioral health indicators for each of the ten categories of mental health conditions and eight categories of substance use disorder conditions were calculated from ICD-10-CM diagnoses on hospital discharge records.
 Each visit was assigned an indicator for each behavioral health category using secondary diagnoses on the eligible discharge within the study period, as well as any available diagnosis information for a patient within the preceding 12 months.